Nissan Leaf range, battery & charging

 All Nissan Leafs come with a three-pin charging cable for charging using a household socket and a Type 2 charging cable for wallbox charging, both of which are five metres long.
 Treat the three-pin domestic socket cable as an emergency backup, since it’ll take well over 24 hours to charge either Leaf from a normal wall socket.

 The Nissan Leaf has an eight-year/100,000-mile battery warranty.
-As well as the main warranty, which covers all electric-related components for five years/60,000 miles, the car's battery warranty gives a ‘state of health’ guarantee that protects against battery capacity loss.
+As well as the main warranty, which covers all electric-related components for five years or 60,000 miles, the car's battery warranty gives a ‘state of health’ guarantee that protects against battery capacity loss.
 Should it drop below nine out of the 12 bars on the Leaf’s display, you’ll be covered.